Sending Experience FAQ

 LifePoint Sending volunteers include students, working professionals, families, and groups from around the world!

-If a minor wants to participate in a Sending Experience, they must have a parent or an adult going on the Sending Experience with them claiming responsibility for the minor, unless the minor is going on a Student Ministry specific Sending Experience.
+If a minor wants to participate in a Sending Experience, they must have a parent or a guardian going on the Sending Experience with them claiming responsibility for the minor, unless the minor is going on a Student Ministry specific Sending Experience.

 Do I need any specific skills to serve on a Sending Experience?